ahakola/FightRecorder/SavedVariables.md

 ### FightRecorderBossData

 `FightRecorderBossData` or `bossDB` contains saved information from encounters that should be hard coded into `RaidData.lua`, but isn't there yet.
-This includes previously unseen Ids and Names for instances, ecnounters and bosses and their adds.
+This includes previously unseen Ids and Names for instances, encounters and bosses and their adds.

 ```lua
 	bossDB = {